fido-web-pay/specification/sample-merchant-integration.md

 Note that that each `paymentMethod` may require specific additional information, as well as potentially relying on different PSPs.

-Turn to PSP documentation for details.
+Please turn to PSP documentation for details.